jektify/jektify/src/dev/page/_posts/2018-02-01-documentation.md

   open: true
   toggle:
     using: true
-  user:
+  spotify:
-    name: williamcanin
+    user: williamcanin
     text: See me no Spotify
   sass:
     jekyll: true
+    other:
-    dir: "way/to/your/SASS/vendor"
+      dir: "way/to/your/SASS"
   title:
     enable: true
     text: "Jektify"